4th Global Conference

 This inter-disciplinary and multi-disciplinary conference project seeks to investigate and explore all aspects of childhood.
-The period of life prior to adulthood is one of dramatic change and development of physical, intellectual, psychological, and many other types of characteristics.
-The nature of childhood and its significance as a separate phase of life, however, is viewed quite differently in different cultures and in different historical eras.
-This conference will look at all aspects of the experience of childhood as well as the social and cultural perceptions of children and childhood.
+The nature of childhood and its significance as a separate phase of life is viewed quite differently in different cultures and in different historical eras.
+This conference will look at all aspects of the experience of childhood as well as the social, cultural, historical and psychological perceptions of children and childhood.
 We encourage submissions on any theme to do with the nature of childhood, including, but not limited to the ones listed below.

 1. Definitions of Childhood

-- How has the concept of childhood developed over time?
+- How has the concept of childhood and the discourse on childhood developed over time?

 - How is childhood viewed differently across different cultures and eras?
 Is childhood socially constructed?

 - How are the boundaries of childhood defined and implemented and what are the effects on children and adults?

 - Is ‘childhood’ a singular category or is it composed of quite distinct multiple categories?
 How does defining childhood also define adulthood and vice versa?

 - How do we identify aspects of development in childhood (physical, psychological, emotional, intellectual, moral, social, etc.)?